 In August 2012, he made his début at the Lucerne Festival in the Pollini Perspectives cycle, with Klangforum Wien and the Neue Vocalsolisten, a project later presented in Tokyo (Suntory Hall), Paris (Salle Pleyel), Berlin (Philharmonie) and Milan (Teatro alla Scala).
-Also in 2012, he opened the splendid new Festspielhaus in Erl (Austria), with a highly-praised performance of Bartók’s Duke Bluebeard’s Castle.
+Also in 2012, he opened the new Festspielhaus in Erl (Austria), with a highly-praised performance of Bartók’s Duke Bluebeard’s Castle.

-Regular guest of the Festival d’Automne in Paris, he has been acclaimed in theatres such as the Opéra National in Paris, Bolshoi Theatre (Puccini: Turandot), Théâtre de Capitole de Toulouse (Bartók: Bluebeard’s Castle; Dallapiccola: Il Prigioniero), Grand Théâtre de Genève, Nationaltheater Mannheim (Donizetti: Maria Stuarda; De Majo: Alessandro), Tiroler Festspiele in Erl (Mozart: Die Zauberflöte), Opéra de Rennes (Donizetti: Don Pasquale), among others.
+Regular guest of the Festival d’Automne in Paris, he has been acclaimed in theatres such as the Opéra National in Paris, Bolshoi Theatre (Puccini: Turandot), Théâtre de Capitole de Toulouse (Bartók: Bluebeard’s Castle; Dallapiccola: Il Prigioniero, Berlioz: Béatrice et Bénédict, Mozart: Die Entführung aus dem Serail), Frankfurt Opera (Stravinsky: Rake’s Progress, Janaček: From the house of the dead), Grand Théâtre de Genève, Teatro La Fenice in Venice (Krenek: Cefalo e Procri, Battistelli: Riccardo III), Teatro Colón in Buenos Aires, Nationaltheater Mannheim (Donizetti: Maria Stuarda; De Majo: Alessandro), Tiroler Festspiele in Erl (Mozart: Die Zauberflöte), Opéra de Rennes (Donizetti: Don Pasquale), among others.

-Ceccherini’s recordings (Sony, Kairos, Col legno, Stradivarius, etc) have been awarded with Choc de Monde de la Musique, Diapason d’Or and Midem Classical Awards.
+Tito Ceccherini’s recordings (Sony, Kairos, Col legno, Stradivarius, etc) have been awarded with Choc de Monde de la Musique, Diapason d’Or and Midem Classical Awards.

-2016-17 season (February 2017) – Short version for program booklets.
+2018-19 season (September 2018) – Short version for program booklets.
 Not to be altered without permission.
 Please contact us if this biography is out of date.